scipion-em/docs/release-3.0.0/_sources/docs/developer/general-style.rst.txt

 ~~~~~~~~

 Popup messages code is centralized in utils.js and are based on
-javascript messi library.
+javascript messy library.
 Depending on the kind of message you would
 like to show you will have to call:

 * Info and help messages -> infoPopup